 Vermont’s Protection of Private information Law

 Enacted in 2018, Vermont’s law was one of the first chips to fall.
-It required that any company participating in the buying and selling of consumer personal data of Vermont residents must register with the state and allow for consumers to opt out.
+It required that any company participating in the buying and selling of consumer personal data of Vermont residents must register with the state and allow for consumers to opt-out.
 Within just a few months, over 121 data brokers registered with the state.

 Europe’s General Data Protection Regulation (GDPR)

 GDPR went into effect in 2018 and is related to the processing and recording of personal data.
 A lot goes into the regulation but the key takeaway is it provides guidance as to the responsible collection and processing of EU consumer data.
-It allows people the right to not only receive a copy of the data a company has about them, but to also have it erased from the company’s database.
+It allows people the right to not only receive a copy of the data a company has about them but to also have it erased from the company’s database.

-Protection under the regulation applies to citizens of the EU but the responsibility to adhere to the regulation applies to companies worldwide who work with personal data of EU citizens.
+Protection under the regulation applies to citizens of the EU but the responsibility to adhere to the regulation applies to companies worldwide who work with the personal data of EU citizens.
 The regulation brings lofty fines for a company’s failure to comply.